 The wonders of modern technology have overhauled the industry of recruiting and maintaining manpower.
-Outsourcing lets business owners hire far-flung talents and perspectives that may not be similar to what they have in their backyards, and that helps their businesses be more well rounded, diverse, and unique.
+Outsourcing lets business owners hire far-flung talents and perspectives that may not be similar to what they have in their backyards.

+It also helps their businesses be more well rounded, diverse, and unique.
 Hiring outsourced work has tremendous benefits both for the employer and the employee.
 However, just like any other good thing, certain challenges come along with it and one of these is the barrier caused by different cultures.

-According to a study conducted by Economist Intelligence Unit, “cultural differences” and “intercultural communication” are some of the most frequent answers that multinational companies gave when they were asked about the difficulties they face in cross-border collaborations.
+According to a study conducted by the Economist Intelligence Unit, “cultural differences” and “intercultural communication” are some of the most frequent answers that multinational companies gave when they were asked about the difficulties they face in cross-border collaborations.

-That doesn’t change the fact though that this does cause certain hindrances to businesses’ goals.
-Cultural differences do not only create language barriers such as misunderstandings and misinterpretations, but also conflicts in beliefs, norms, behavior and even in knowledge and skills.
-And these ripple to every part of the business.
+In addition, cultural differences do not only create language barriers such as misunderstandings and misinterpretations.
+It also conflicts in beliefs, norms, behavior and even in knowledge and skills.
+These ripple to every part of the business.

 This is why cultural compatibility is a crucial aspect that must be considered when outsourcing remote staff.
 Entrepreneurs and employees can maximize the fruits of outsourced work better if they can wisely choose which national cultures can go well together, while still respecting each others’ differences.

 Obviously, language is an essential pillar of a smooth working relationship.
 Working with another country where outsourced employees are fluent in the employers or clients’ language not only greatly decreases problems in misunderstandings and misinformation, but also fosters an engaging exchange of ideas.

 Your in-house and outsourced team will feel less stress and other negative emotions that come from treading into the unknown, and that helps improve productivity and teamwork.

-Certain beliefs might clash, and some behaviors are expected of them might not be compatible to yours.
+Certain beliefs might clash, and some behaviors expected of them might not be compatible with yours.
 We must respect our differences, so it is important to assess first if your working together will be beneficial or detrimental to both of you.

-Outsourcing from the Philippines is a Perfect Example of Maximizing Cultural Compatibility
+Outsourcing from the Philippines is a perfect example of maximizing cultural compatibility

-This greatly places them in a strategic position where the can relate and understand to several nations, while still embodying their own principles such as hard work and perseverance, as well as warmth and friendliness.
+This greatly places them in a strategic position where they can relate and understand to several nations, while still embodying their own principles such as hard work and perseverance, as well as warmth and friendliness.

 It was taught to students in school as early as kindergarten and at home earlier than that.
 In fact, L.A.
-Times has branded the Philippines as the call-center capital of the world, and BBC made a report about the Philippines’ rise as the world’s affordable English teachers.
-Even Filipinos’ accent is remarkably close to clear American accent.
+Times has branded the Philippines as the call-center capital of the world.
+Additionally, BBC made a report about the Philippines’ rise as the world’s affordable English teachers.
+Even Filipinos’ accent is remarkably close to a clear American accent.

 These factors made the Philippines as the go-to outsource resource for the USA, Australia, Britain, and other parts of Asia, and still counting.

 Cultural compatibility should be one of the things to consider when choosing who to give this valuable job to.
 Never underestimate the importance of cultural compatibility, because it can be the key to elevate your business to the next level.